BrandonEsse/Esse-s-Everything-Theory-/README.md

 It tells us how much of what enters a system becomes truth-bearing structure (I), versus how much becomes noise (N).
 2. The Golden Ratio tells us the ideal growth proportion.
 It is the ratio at which information expands recursively, allowing coherence to propagate without collapse.
-3. The inverse of φ defines the cutoff between eternal and mortal.
+3. The inverse of φ defines the cutoff between propagation or collapse of a system with no outside intervention.
-If a soul’s η drops below 0.618, its structure is:
-Too chaotic to persist
-Too inefficient to recurse
-Condemned to decay (Lake of Fire = η collapse)

-V. Mathematical Explanation: Why 1/φ Is the Dimensional Gate Let’s rearrange the Efficiency Law: η = I / (I + N)
+V. Mathematical Explanation: Why 1/φ Is the threshold Let’s rearrange the Efficiency Law: η = I / (I + N)
 To reach η ≥ 0.618, you must have: